Skip to content

 scripts/little_loops/loops/harness-multi-item.yaml B — Multi-item All five phases active: check_concrete, check_mcp, check_skill, check_semantic, check_invariants

-Each state in both files has an # EXAMPLE: comment explaining its pedagogical purpose.
+Each state in all three files has an # EXAMPLE: comment explaining its pedagogical purpose.

 Validate structure